Alnwick Castle: Alnwick Garden

-Adjacent to the castle, Jane Percy, Duchess of Northumberland, has initiated the establishment of the Alnwick Garden, a formal garden set around a cascading fountain.
+Adjacent to the castle, Jane Percy, Duchess of Northumberland, initiated the establishment of the Alnwick Garden, a formal garden set around a cascading fountain.
 It cost £42 million (press release of 7 August 2003).
 The garden belongs to a charitable trust which is separate from the Northumberland Estates, but the Duke of Northumberland donated the 42 acre site and £9 million.
 The garden is designed by Jacques Wirtz and Peter Wirtz of Wirtz International based in Schoten, Belgium.
 The first phase of development opened in October 2001, involved the creation of the fountain and initial planting of the gardens.
 In 2004 a large 6000 ft2 'treehouse' complex, including a café, was opened.
 It is deemed one of the largest treehouses in the world.

 In February 2005, a poison garden, growing plants such as cannabis and opium poppy, was added.
 May 2006 saw the opening of a pavilion and visitor centre designed by Sir Michael Hopkins and Buro Happold which can hold up to 1,000 people.

 Filming location

-Alnwick Castle has been used as a setting in many films and television series.